sjustintaylor/sjustintaylor.github.io/src/data/blog/2025-09-03-captains-log-game-design-idea.md

 author: Justin Taylor
 pubDatetime: 2025-10-02T01:04:37.176Z
 slug: "captains-log-game-design"
-description: "Exploring a game design idea for a nautical 2D mobile game"
+description: "In which I relax by playing around with an idea for a nautically inspired 2D mobile game"
 draft: false
 tags:
   - game-design